- Business & Enterprise

 - Career Conversation Guides

-To find out more about the support on offer please contact Anne Wiltshire in room F20.
+To find out more about the support on offer please contact Anne in School in Room C23

-You can also visit SDS Fife Facebook for information on local training and job opportunities, job search hints and tips, or to drop in to our Dunfermline or Cowdenbeath Centres 01383 745610
+You can also visit SDS Fife Facebook page for information on local training and job opportunities, job search hints and tips, or to drop in to Dunfermline or Cowdenbeath

 Apprenticeships have changed, with more than 80 different types covering hundreds of jobs.
 With a Modern Apprenticeship you get a job, get paid and get qualified - in some roles right up to degree level.
 No wonder more than 25,000 people choose a Modern Apprenticeship every year.